lykmapipo/kue-scheduler/README.md

 ## Usage

-### Schedule a job to run every after specified time interval
+### Schedule a non unique job to run every after specified time interval
+Use this if you want to maintain different(multiple) job instances on every run

 Example `schedule a job to run every two seconds from now`
 ```js